A Brief History

 Plays on the Tartan Tour and had a very notable win in 2024 at the North of Ireland Amateur Open.

-The Executive Committee are made up of elected representatives who serve as Directors of Forres Golf Club Ltd
+The Board is made up of elected ordinary members and co-opted members who serve as Directors of Forres Golf Club Ltd

 Chair